 Even though you don’t get a tax deduction for making a Roth IRA contribution, the Roth environment is attractive because all of the growth is tax-free.
 Over time, we hope that the missed tax-deduction on the contribution is a small compared to the tax advantage of not paying taxes on the growth.
 In a Roth IRA, all withdrawals are tax free.* In a traditional IRA, whether or not you get a tax deduction in the year you make the contribution, all growth is taxed as ordinary income.**

-The strategy has been around for a while, it was legitimized with the last tax reform.
-The benefits of Roth investing are 1) tax-free growth and withdrawals and 2) Roth accounts aren’t required to take distributions after age 72 and provide more flexibility and tax diversification of retirement income.
+The strategy has been around for a while, it was legitimized with recent tax reform.
+The benefits of Roth investing are 1) tax-free growth and withdrawals and 2) Roth accounts aren’t required to take distributions after age 73 and provide more flexibility and tax diversification of retirement income.

 Instructions for making a Back Door Roth contribution:

-If you have a 401k, you might check to see if it allows Roth contributions.
+If you like the idea of Roth contributions, check to see if your 401k allows Roth contributions, they aren't limited by the amount of income you make.
 (See this article on Mega Back Door Roth Contributions for 401k investors)

 There are a few hoops to jump through, but this “back door” contribution into a non-deductible IRA then converting it to a Roth is a useful work-around for avoiding the income-based restrictions on Roth IRAs.
 We can help you decide whether this strategy fits into your financial plan and can help you with the process.